Skip to content

 agent.setSystemPrompt(

-Always maintain a {{TONE}} tone in your responses.`,
+Always maintain a {{TONE}} tone.`,

 {

-TONE: "professional and reassuring"
+TONE: 'supportive and encouraging'

 }